Deb Talks Back EXCLUSIVE: Deb interviews self, discusses civic duty, getting published, pain of keeping obscurity secert.

 But Schwartz couldn’t get published.
 "I even began collecting my rejection letters.
 I post them on my website to make me feel better, like 'Ha!
 I got the last word!'
 I was beginning to define myself as a loser.
 Now I will have to reassess everything."

-Deb thanks husband for all his support Schwartz’s short story will appear in Arts & Letters: Journal of Contemporary Culture in the fall of 2004.
+Schwartz’s short story will appear in Arts & Letters: Journal of Contemporary Culture in the fall of 2004.
 She will be flown in to an awards ceremony in November where she will be presented with a check for $1,000.

 "You can buy a whole crapload of happy-hour beer with that kind of dough," Schwartz said.
 "I think I'll keep trying this writing thing.
 If I don't get famous, maybe I can at least get rich."